Summary

 Tips for Businesses

-Identify which modern awards apply to each role and confirm classifications match actual duties.
-Ensure employment contracts validly offset above-award pay against entitlements.
-Run periodic payroll spot-audits and fix issues promptly.
-Use compliant payroll systems to track rates and penalties, and seek legal advice where coverage or calculations are uncertain.
+Confirm which modern awards apply to each role and that classifications reflect actual duties.
+Check that employment contracts validly offset above-award pay against entitlements.
+Run regular payroll spot-audits and address errors promptly.
+Use compliant payroll systems to track penalty rates and seek legal advice where award coverage or calculations are uncertain.

 Complexity Makes Mistakes Easy